Trends

 • Controlling exoskeleton to enhance the strength of muscles.

-The brain-computer interface translates brain activity signals into a command for external devices by directly sending them neural response[8].
+The brain-computer interface translates brain activity signals into commands for external devices by directly sending neural responses.

-BCI can be useful for aged and disabled people equally in enhancing the quality of life by assisting them in daily chores, communicating and building a relationship with their family, and being self-sufficient.
-BCI can be used effectively to restore learning and improve attention, memory, and consciousness in elderly patients suffering from cognitive impairment[9].
+BCI is equally beneficial for aged and disabled individuals, enhancing their quality of life by assisting with daily tasks, facilitating communication and relationship-building with family, and promoting self-sufficiency.
+BCI can effectively aid in restoring learning and improving attention, memory, and consciousness in elderly patients experiencing cognitive impairment.

 Brain-Computer Interface and Medicine:

 Despite intact cognition, many neurological disorders impair voluntary movements, motor functions, and communication.
-In the last two decades, multiple BCI approaches have been developed based upon slow waves, EPs (Evoked Potentials), SSEPs (steady-state evoked potentials), and MI paradigms (Motor imagery) to help escalate the medical field through BCI.
-The first BCI application was used to move prosthetics, spell, and move the computer cursor.
+Over the last two decades, multiple BCI approaches have been developed based on slow waves, EPs (Evoked Potentials), SSEPs (steady-state evoked potentials), and MI paradigms (Motor imagery) to advance the medical field through BCI.
+The first BCI applications were used to control prosthetics, spell, and manipulate computer cursors.

-The role of BCI is widespread in medicine, and it is used in automated wheelchair control through the BCI approach; another exclusive clinical application of BCI is the facilitation of motor function after spinal cord surgery or stroke.
-BCIs for rehabilitation are being implied along with conventional assistive devices like transcranial direct current stimulation (tDCS) and functional electrical stimulation (FES- based) neuro-prostheses to increase the brain’s ability to recognize cortico-muscular and corticospinal connections after sub-acute, acute, or chronic lesions.
+The role of BCI is widespread in medicine, being utilized in automated wheelchair control through the BCI approach.
+Another exclusive clinical application of BCI is facilitating motor function after spinal cord surgery or stroke.
+BCIs for rehabilitation are being implemented alongside conventional assistive devices like transcranial direct current stimulation (tDCS) and functional electrical stimulation (FES-based) neuro-prostheses to enhance the brain’s ability to recognize cortico-muscular and corticospinal connections after sub-acute, acute, or chronic lesions.

 See also Researchers Use Gene Editing Technology to Cure a Baby's Leukemia

-BCI-induced brain plasticity is also effective in treating high order cortical dysfunctionfor improving emotional and social behavior in autism spectrum disorder[10] and rehabilitation of cognitive disorders related to dementia.
-Another exciting application of BCI is detecting inner speech without any external speech stimulations[11].
+BCI-induced brain plasticity is also effective in treating high-order cortical dysfunction for improving emotional and social behavior in autism spectrum disorder and rehabilitating cognitive disorders related to dementia.
+Another exciting application of BCI is detecting inner speech without any external speech stimulation.

-BCIs can be helpful in the diagnosis of certain brain disorders.
-It can be used to detect neural signals of the cognitive process in patients diagnosed with brain disorders of consciousness (DOC)[12].
-It plays a role in improving visual assessment in glaucoma, helping give real-time brain mapping for multiple neurosurgeries[13], detecting intra-operative assessment during anesthesia, and screening cognitive functions in cases of complete immobility[14].
-For restoration of mobility in motor impairment patients, the invasive method of intra-cortical recording is better than non-invasive methods[15].
+BCIs can be helpful in diagnosing certain brain disorders.
+They can detect neural signals of cognitive processes in patients diagnosed with disorders of consciousness (DOC).
+BCIs play a role in improving visual assessment in glaucoma, providing real-time brain mapping for multiple neurosurgeries, detecting intra-operative assessment during anesthesia, and screening cognitive functions in cases of complete immobility.
+For restoring mobility in motor impairment patients, the invasive method of intra-cortical recording is better than non-invasive methods.

 Affective Gaming, Robotics, Computing, and other Miscellaneous Applications:

-Advanced computers in the future will be expected to have perceptual and emotional capabilities, which will assist humans and help in decision making[16].
-Recent research suggests that BCI is a potent tool for investigating different affective states and expanding clinical application into psychology.
-EEG-based BCI can be used to detect and interpret negative and positive emotions induced by video stimuli.[17]
+Advanced computers in the future are expected to possess perceptual and emotional capabilities, aiding humans in decision-making.
+Recent research suggests that BCI is a potent tool for investigating different affective states and expanding clinical applications into psychology.
+EEG-based BCI can detect and interpret negative and positive emotions induced by video stimuli.

-Artistic BCI refers to the integration of arts into BCI.
-David Rosen boom was the first to try different experiments to link brain functions with the musical production, perception of proprioception, and musical forms[18].
-Other instances of Artistic BCI include video gaming, affective state detection, controlling virtual/augmented reality environments.
-Users can fully control, operate and enjoy video games through SSVEP-BCI.
-Another exciting feature is that multiple users can participate in a game that requires joint decision-making to control the game[19].
-Apart from that, modification in the BCI setup can help investigate how people interact in diversified social contexts, extending the applications in sociology[20].
+Artistic BCI integrates arts into BCI.
+David Rosenboom was the first to experiment with linking brain functions with musical production, proprioception perception, and musical forms.
+Other examples of Artistic BCI include video gaming, affective state detection, and controlling virtual/augmented reality environments.
+Users can fully control and enjoy video games through SSVEP-BCI.
+Multiple users can also participate in games requiring joint decision-making to control the game.
+Moreover, modifications in the BCI setup can investigate how people interact in diversified social contexts, extending applications to sociology.

-Virtual/ Augmented Reality (V/AR) technologies and BCI have multiple arts and neurofeedback implications.
-Brain painting allows you to draw lines on canvas without moving your hands, which is quite an easy way of communication for people suffering from paretic motor impairment[21].
+Virtual/Augmented Reality (V/AR) technologies and BCI have numerous arts and neurofeedback implications.
+Brain painting enables drawing on canvas without moving hands, facilitating communication for people with paretic motor impairment.

-BCI-driven robotic controllers also offer advanced assistive technology to people with mobility constraints.
-EEG-based mobile robots or wheelchair has demonstrated thesuccess of this technology.
-Apart from that, robots are being used at dangerous places, i.e., BCI-controlled robots used in coal mining.
-BCI robots are also being used to increase the astronauts’ working capacity, safety, efficiency, and functionality[22].
+BCI-driven robotic controllers offer advanced assistive technology to individuals with mobility constraints.
+EEG-based mobile robots or wheelchairs have demonstrated success.
+Additionally, robots are utilized in hazardous environments, such as BCI-controlled robots in coal mining.
+BCI robots are also deployed to enhance astronauts’ working capacity, safety, efficiency, and functionality.

 Challenges and Concerns related to BCI

-Undoubtedly, the inventions and breakthroughs of the Brain-Computer Interface in multiple fields of medicine, engineering, the computer, and space are astonishing.
-But there are some social and ethical concerns regarding the application of BCI.
-Many factors like user safety, privacy protection, ethics, community acceptance, data confidentiality, and socioeconomic aspects related to BCI ensure user satisfaction[23].
-Users’ physical and mental safety is compromised in some instances; invasive procedures like intracranial microelectrodes and deep brain stimulations may cause post-operative neurological and psychological effects.
-Implanted microelectrodes can alter emotions, thoughts, feelings, personality, and memories.
-So, strict guidelines and care are required to ensure safety and ethical measures[24].
+Undoubtedly, the inventions and breakthroughs of Brain-Computer Interface across various fields of medicine, engineering, computing, and space are astonishing.
+However, there are social and ethical concerns regarding the application of BCI.
+Factors such as user safety, privacy protection, ethics, community acceptance, data confidentiality, and socioeconomic aspects are pertinent to ensuring user satisfaction.
+In some instances, users’ physical and mental safety may be compromised; invasive procedures like intracranial microelectrodes and deep brain stimulation may lead to post-operative neurological and psychological effects.
+Implanted microelectrodes have the potential to alter emotions, thoughts, feelings, personality, and memories, necessitating strict guidelines and care to ensure safety and ethical measures.

 Conclusion

-We can conclude that the future belongs to the Brain-computer interface if it is executed efficiently.
-Brain-computer interface is an advanced technology that would uplift technical, medicine, and multiple other fields if used with positive and constructive thinking.
-They have uncountable benefits, including lessening the lag between moving the mouse and cursor, which is quite handy in the military and gaming.
-BCIs clinical applications in medicine are tremendous, making the lives of paralyzed ones easier and lessening dependence.
-Arts, aeronautics, space, education, computer, robotics, and gaming all are equally benefited from BCI.
+We can conclude that the future belongs to Brain-Computer Interface if it is executed efficiently.
+Brain-Computer Interface is an advanced technology that could uplift various fields such as technology, medicine, and many others if used with positive and constructive thinking.
+It offers countless benefits, including reducing the lag between moving the mouse and cursor, which is particularly useful in military and gaming applications.
+The clinical applications of BCIs in medicine are tremendous, making the lives of paralyzed individuals easier and reducing dependence on others.
+Additionally, fields such as arts, aeronautics, space exploration, education, computing, robotics, and gaming all stand to benefit equally from BCI technology.

 References